NCBI-Hackathons/chervil/README.md

 This command calls multiple scripts that execute the pipeline we have developed.

-a. call the RetroSpotter script makeblastdb.sh to create a blast database of the human endogenous retroviruses

-b. this is all taken care of using a reference FASTA file from RetroSpotter
+* this is all taken care of using a reference FASTA file from RetroSpotter

-c. call the RetroSpotter script run_jobs.sh which uses the magicblast command to align RNA-seq reads to the reference blast database
+* call the RetroSpotter script run_jobs.sh which uses the magicblast command to align RNA-seq reads to the reference blast database

-d. call the RetroSpotter script count_hits.sh which takes the sam files output from the run_jobs.sh script and counts the number of reads corresponding to each ERV gene
+* call the RetroSpotter script count_hits.sh which takes the sam files output from the run_jobs.sh script and counts the number of reads corresponding to each ERV gene

-e. organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file
+* organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file

-f. feed this dataframe into our machine learning algorithm for class detection
+* feed this dataframe into our machine learning algorithm for class detection

-3. Other use info here?
+4. Other use info here?

 ## Installation
 ### Requirements